-Curcumin is a polyphenol which is an organic chemical that provides the body with anti-inflammatory effects.
-Polyphenols are present in many other types of foods and beverages like green tea, chili peppers, red wine, and peanuts.
+Curcumin is a polyphenol, which is an organic chemical that provides the body with anti-inflammatory effects.
+Polyphenols are present in many other types of foods and beverages, such as green tea, chili peppers, red wine, and peanuts.

 When considering this specific polyphenol, curcumin fits further into the curcuminoid category.
 Incidentally, the majority of health benefits derived from turmeric are in the group of chemical compounds known as curcuminoids.

 Other compounds within turmeric